Restored gas pipeline right-of-way

 1.)
-The minimum amount to budget in 2011 dollars for restoring that first 1/10th acre of non-riparian grasslands that occurs in an area of 20 inches or more of annual precipitation, is $100,000.
-The 1/10th acre is the largest "test plot" area to work on, until a high standard of restoration has been achieved, 90% native plant cover or better.
+The minimum amount to budget in 2016 dollars for restoring that first 1/10th acre of non-riparian grasslands that occurs in an area of 20 inches or more of annual precipitation, is $1,000,000.
+Price includes getting the area three years prior to the test plot work, weed-free and the cost of reproducing 12 local native ecotypes of seed in bulk.
+The 1/10th acre is the largest "test plot" area to work on, until a high standard of restoration has been achieved, 95% native plant cover or better.
 The first 1/10th acre costs include labor and materials, which may also include hand-collecting local seed, plus having a portion of that hand-collected seeds commercially grown out to bulk it up.

 In the future, a budget